 - Postoperative pain, anxiety, and stress

-In addition, massage therapy has been shown to play a critical role in newborn care.
+Massage therapy has also been shown to play a critical role in newborn care.
 Clinical trials indicate that infants born to mothers who had massage therapy had lower cortisol levels, better neonatal outcomes and fewer incidences of low birth weight and prematurity.

 Massage for Arthritis